dschulmeist/hidden-outlier-generation/README.md

 ## Description

-This repository hosts a Python-based hidden outlier generator leveraging the bisection algorithm.
-The project offers various functionalities, including fitting outlier detection models in every potential data subspace and performing interval assessments.
+This repository hosts a Python-based hidden outlier generator leveraging the bisect algorithm.

 ## Installation